meilisearch/documentation/learn/getting_started/quick_start.md

 ## Securing Meilisearch

-Now, we will look at securing your Meilisearch instance.
 The Meilisearch API is unprotected by default, making all routes publicly accessible.
 You can set a master key to protect your instance from unauthorized use:

 :::: tabs